The Patterdale Shepherd is a hybrid of the purebred Patterdale Terrier and the purebred German Shepherd.

 Most Terriers are sweet dogs, and the Patterdale Terrier is no exception.

-However, you do need to make sure that the abundance of energy is exerted in a positive manner.
+However, you do need to make sure that the abundance of energy is exerted positively.

 Otherwise, he can grow bored and get destructive, which can be very bad for your furniture and your clothes.